ibm-cloud-docs/satellite/link-endpoints.md

 3. The {{site.data.keyword.satelliteshort}} Link connector resolves the request to the destination's IP address and port, and forwards the request to the destination resource.

 **What happens if {{site.data.keyword.satelliteshort}} Link becomes unavailable?**
-{{site.data.keyword.satelliteshort}} Link depends on the underlying network connectivity of your {{site.data.keyword.satelliteshort}} location.
-Your on-location workloads continue to run independently even if the connectivity of your location is down.
+Your on-location workloads continue to run independently even if the location's connectivity to {{site.data.keyword.cloud_notm}} is unavailable.
 However, if any applications use a Link endpoint to communicate with {{site.data.keyword.cloud_notm}}, communication between those apps and {{site.data.keyword.cloud_notm}} is disrupted.
 Additionally, any requested changes to your {{site.data.keyword.satelliteshort}} location, such as adding hosts or access control requests to IBM services through {{site.data.keyword.iamshort}}, are disrupted.
 After connectivity is restored, logs and events are sent to your [{{site.data.keyword.la_full_notm}} and {{site.data.keyword.at_full_notm}} instances](/docs/satellite?topic=satellite-health).
+Note that Satellite depends on the underlying connectivity of your hosts' local network to monitor and maintain the managed services for your {{site.data.keyword.satelliteshort}} location.

-### Network requirements and security
+### External network requirements and security
 {: #link-security}

+Your {{site.data.keyword.satelliteshort}} location infrastructure is a part of your local network (on-prem hosts) or the network of another cloud provider, but is managed remotely via secure access from {{site.data.keyword.cloud_notm}}.
 Review the following frequently asked questions about {{site.data.keyword.satelliteshort}} Link network security.
-For more information about all security options for {{site.data.keyword.satellitelong_notm}}, see [tbd - doc to come](TBD).
+For more information about all security options for {{site.data.keyword.satellitelong_notm}}, see [doc tbd](TBD).
 {: shortdesc}

-**Do I need to allow traffic to and from internet-facing ports or an {{site.data.keyword.cloud_notm}} subnet in my location firewalls?**
+**Do I need to allow any unique inbound traffic from internet-facing ports through firewalls to my location?**

-No. {{site.data.keyword.satelliteshort}} Link uses standard web security ports to establish encrypted communication, and {{site.data.keyword.satelliteshort}} creates unique public DNS entries for each location that you create so that destination addresses can be predictably resolved by {{site.data.keyword.cloud_notm}}.
+No. {{site.data.keyword.satelliteshort}} Link uses standard web security ports to originate encrypted communication from your location to {{site.data.keyword.cloud_notm}} for location management. {{site.data.keyword.satelliteshort}} creates unique public DNS entries for each location so that destination addresses can be predictably resolved by {{site.data.keyword.cloud_notm}}.
 Communication channels over Link endpoints between your {{site.data.keyword.satelliteshort}} location to {{site.data.keyword.cloud_notm}} are permitted through your [existing outbound firewall policies for hosts](/docs/satellite?topic=satellite-host-reqs#reqs-host-network).

 **If IBM owns the Link tunnel, how can I validate that our data is inaccessible?
 My organization's security policy does not allow tunnels from our networks.**

 {{site.data.keyword.satelliteshort}} Link uses a zero-trust model: {{site.data.keyword.cloud_notm}} has no access to your workloads by default.
 Any management of infrastructure in your location that is initiated by IBM Site Reliability Engineers over {{site.data.keyword.satelliteshort}} Link is isolated from your workloads and the network connections, such as the Link endpoints, that your workloads use.
-For more information about what kinds of access {{site.data.keyword.cloud_notm}} has to your {{site.data.keyword.satelliteshort}} location, see [link tbd](#TBD).
-For any other connections into your location, you are responsible for creating layer 4 connections by setting up a Link endpoint for each destination resource in your location.
+For more information about what kinds of access {{site.data.keyword.cloud_notm}} has to your {{site.data.keyword.satelliteshort}} location, see [doc tbd](TBD).
+For any other connections into your location that your applications require, you can use {{site.data.keyword.satelliteshort}} Link to create layer 4 communications by setting up an endpoint for each destination resource in your location.
+All connections through your endpoints are under your control at all times, including completely disabling endpoints.

 **How do I make my data secure in transit?**

-Link endpoints are secured through two levels of encryption: a default encryption from the connector to tunnel server, and an optional encryption between the client source and destination resources.
+Link endpoints between your location and {{site.data.keyword.cloud_notm}} are secured through two levels of encryption: high-security encryption from the location’s connector to {{site.data.keyword.cloud_notm}} that is provided by IBM, and an optional additional encryption layer between the source and destination resources.

-By default, the {{site.data.keyword.satelliteshort}} Link connector forwards client requests to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.
 All data that is transported over {{site.data.keyword.satelliteshort}} Link is encrypted using TLS 1.3 standards.
 This level of encryption is managed by IBM.

-When you create the endpoint, you can optionally provide another level of encryption by specifying [data encryption protocols](#link-protocols) for the endpoint connection between the client source and destination resource.
+When you create an endpoint, you can optionally provide another level of encryption by specifying [data encryption protocols](#link-protocols) for the endpoint connection between the client source and destination resource.
 For example, even if the traffic is not encrypted on the source side, you can specify TLS encryption for the connection that goes over the internet.
 You can provide your own signed certificates to ensure both internal security and operational auditability without exposing any data contents.
 IBM only transports the encrypted connection, and your resources must be configured for the data encryption protocols that you specify.

 ### Encryption protocols
 {: #link-protocols}

-When you create an endpoint, you can optionally specify a data encryption protocol for the endpoint connection between the client source and destination resource.
-For example, even if the traffic is not encrypted on the source side, you can specify TLS encryption for the connection that goes over the internet.
+All communication over {{site.data.keyword.satelliteshort}} Link is encrypted by IBM.
+When you create an endpoint, you can optionally specify an additional data encryption protocol for the endpoint connection between the client source and destination resource.
+For example, even if the traffic is not encrypted on the source side, you can specify your own additional TLS encryption for the connection that goes over the internet.
 Note that your resources must be configured for the data encryption protocols that you specify.
 {: shortdesc}

 Review the following information about how {{site.data.keyword.satelliteshort}} Link handles each type of connection protocol.